-The parent company only financial statements of the Company for the year ended December 31, 2020 and 2019 were authorized for issue the Company's board of directors on March 17, 2021.
+The parent company only financial statements of the Company for the years ended December 31, 2021 and 2020 were authorized for issue by the Company's board of directors on March 3, 2022.

 3. Newly issued or revised standards and interpretations